5IA-Maserati/.github/.github/CODE_OF_CONDUCT.md

 ## Enforcement Guidelines
 In case of violations, maintainers may take actions including but not limited to:
-1. **Warning** — A private notice regarding the inappropriate behavior
+1. **The Warning** — A private notice regarding the inappropriate behavior
 2. **Temporary Suspension** — Restricted participation for a defined period
 3. **Permanent Ban** — Removal from participation in the project or organization